5 HIIT Treadmill Workouts to Build Speed and Fitness

 You can also play around with the incline during your hard intervals, especially if you are training for a hilly race or prefer incline walking to running or jogging.

-Doing HIIT running workouts on the treadmill is a fantastic way to not only boost your fitness, improve your running, and lead to faster race times but also to help the workout time fly by.
+Doing HIIT running workouts on the treadmill is a fantastic way to boost your fitness, improve your running, and lead to faster race times.
+It also helps the workout time fly by.

 While HIIT treadmill workouts can certainly be challenging, they may just be the ticket you need to embrace treadmill running and improve your fitness.